-Are Guinea Pigs Nocturnal?
+Are Guinea Pigs Nocturnal

 Are guinea pigs nocturnally active?
 Or do they just sleep during the day?
 These questions are frequently asked by new owners, but the truth is neither.
 Guinea pigs spend most of their time sleeping, taking short naps during the day, and avoiding predators by staying in dark, quiet areas.
 Here’s what you need to know to help them relax and sleep through the night.